-At Churchtown Primary School we are committed to meeting the requirements of the New National Curriculum 2014 and as such our schemes of work and planning have been updated to reflect this change.
+At Churchtown Primary School we are committed to meeting the requirements of the New National Curriculum 2014 whilst retaining our commitment to create an innovative, inspiring learning community where: -

 - Learners are engaged through stimulating, relevant and inspiring educational experiences that ignite a life long passion for learning.

 - Innovative personalised teaching and learning = learner success